evanmac123/air/README.md

 My Account > AWS Management Console > S3

 UPLOAD A LOGO FOR A DEMO TO S3
-Get the logo from the Ks (Could be a .psd file)
-Create bucket for logo image, e.g. heinekin_logo
+Get the logo from the K's.
+If it's a .psd file => have them convert it to a .png or .jpg Create bucket for logo image, e.g. heinekin_logo
 Clck 'Upload' and add a file.
 Then, button at bottom:
 Set details > set permissions > make everything public Upload image file to bucket
-Need to click on the uploaded image filename (to get it listed by itself, then right-click > Properties > Link

-Now create a Skin object for the demo and set its logo_url to the 'Link':
+Need to click on the uploaded image filename (to get it listed by itself) then right-click > Properties > Link Now create a Skin object for the demo and set its logo_url to the 'Link':
-Skin.create! demo_id: 185, logo_url: 'https://s3.amazonaws.com/bedford_board_logo/fujifilm.psd'
+Skin.create! demo_id: 185, logo_url: 'https://s3.amazonaws.com/bedford_board_logo/fujifilm.png'

 TO CREATE A CHARACTERISTIC FOR TAGGING USERS
 Site Admin > Select Game > Characteristics for this demo >